Infant Stools when Breastfed or Bottle-fed

 Most of the time, a green bowel movement is nothing to worry about.

 There are a couple of things that may cause green poop:

-of breast milk can result in your baby drinking too much of the watery
+of breast milk can result in the consumption of too much watery

 foremilk.
-Mothers should make sure that their babies drink from one breast until their baby unlatches, before offering the other one, so that he/she receives the fatty hind milk as well.
+Allow your baby to drink from one breast, until he/she unlatches, before offering the other one, so that he/she receives the fatty hind milk as well.
 (So, in other words, do not time feedings on each breast).
-Mom can always just pump the other
+The mother can always express the other

 breast and breastfeed from that side with the next breastfeeding

-- If Mom eats a lot of salad or green foods it can affect Baby’s poop color.
+- If the mother eats a lot of salad or green foods it can affect her baby’s poop color.

-If it is not caused by the Meconium during the first few days, black poop in Baby can be the result of
+If it is not caused by the Meconium during the first few days, black poop can be the result of

 taking iron supplementation or iron fortified formula.
 If this

-is not the case, Moms should contact a paediatrician so that they can
+is not the case, the mother should contact a paediatrician, so that they can

 check for intestinal bleeding.